munificent/game-programming-patterns/book/event-queue.markdown

 Most <span name="game-loop">games</span> aren't event-driven like this, but it is common for a game to have its own event queue as the backbone of its nervous system.
-You'll often hear "central" or "global" or "main" used to describe it.
+You'll often hear "central", "global", or "main" used to describe it.
 It's used for high level communication between game systems that want to stay decoupled.

 <aside name="game-loop">

-If you want to know *why* they aren't, crack open the <a href="game-loop.html" class="pattern">Game Loop</a> chapter.
+If you want to know *why* they aren't event-driven, crack open the <a href="game-loop.html" class="pattern">Game Loop</a> chapter.

 </aside>